Fate of entanglement in quadratic Markovian dissipative systems: Effect of the dissipation on the propagating modes of the Liouvillian

 \subsection{Summary and generalization}

 The construction above shows that for fermions the effect of the dissipation is simply a mixing between the quasiparticles $\eta_1(k)$, $\eta_2(k)^\dagger$ of the Hamiltonian, as it is clear by comparing Eqs.~\eqref{eq:eigen_unitary_4} and~\eqref{eq:eigen_diss_ferm3}.
 Thus, if the initial state is translationally invariant, the two-point function is block-diagonal in the quasimomentum space with respect to the Hamiltonian quasiparticles.
-The time-dependent correlator $\widetilde{\mathcal{C}}_{x,k,t}(t)$ can be reconstructed by solving the time evolution equation of the Fourier transform $\hat{g}_k(t)$ of the two-point function, that contains all the non-zero correlations allowed by the translational symmetry (see the main text and section~\ref{sec:detail}).
+The time-dependent correlator $\widetilde{\mathcal{C}}_{x,k,t}(t)$ can be reconstructed by solving the time evolution equation of the Fourier transform $\hat{g}_k(t)$ of the two-point function, that contains all the non-zero correlations allowed by the translational symmetry.

 For bosons, typical dissipations have no effect on the structure of the quasiparticles of the Hamiltonian.
 A case of dissipation that does not respect spatial inversion symmetry, implying that the quasiparticles are modified by the dissipation, was studied in~\cite{Carollo2022entdiss}.
 In the setup of Ref.~\cite{Carollo2022entdiss} the net effect of the dissipation is, again, a mixing between $\eta_1(k)^\dagger$ and $\eta_2(k)$.
 Thus, also in the bosonic case if the initial state is translationally invariant, the two point function is block-diagonal in the basis $\eta_1,\eta_2$, and the time dependence of $\widetilde{\mathcal{C}}_{x,k,t}(t)$ can be reconstructed from the Fourier transform of the two-point function $\hat{g}(k,t)$.